-Sonny Oram is a writer, advocate, artist, and the Founding Editor of Qwear.
+Sonny Oram is a writer, trans advocate, and artist.
 Sonny has produced several fashion shows with Qwear in collaboration with Fashion Director and Sonny’s partner, Rupi.
 Their most recent show Femme Desire was a site-specific fashion installation at the Institute of Contemporary Art in Boston that exposed the limits within which fashion designers and society put on the expression of femininity.
-As an advocate for queer and trans rights, Sonny’s work centers around envisioning a future in which the clothing people wear and the ways in which they present themselves does not dictate their chances of survival.
-Sonny was awarded 2015 dapperQ of the Year and was the first trans blogger to be sponsored by Topman.
+Sonny’s work centers around envisioning a future in which the clothing people wear and the ways in which they present themselves does not dictate their chances of survival.
+Sonny was awarded 2015 dapperQ of the Yearand was the first trans blogger to be sponsored by Topman.
 In March 2016, Sonny spoke at South by South West's first official queer fashion panel.

 FASHION DIRECTOR & FASHION DESIGNER

 Rupi serves a dual-role of Fashion Director and Fashion Designer in which she seeks to dismantle preconceived notions of gender expression and explore the identity constructs of queer fashion.
 Rupi’s goal is to provide a platform for the community to share their stories with the aim of demystifying the borders of queer fashion and reinforcing queering fashion as an intimate experience closely related to one’s individuality.
 Rupi’s work examines what queer fashion signifies, explores the outcomes that queer performance produces, and reflects on the modes in which the queer self shapes mainstream fashion.
 She challenges the conventional arrangement of queer fashion as a concept too superficial to be anything but hyperbolic and convenes on the direct queer experience by delivering content that blurs all boundaries.